Arizona Opera Cast Members & Creatives

 Originally from Watertown, South Dakota, Wilde’s love of music began with the trumpet.
-While attending the prestigious Interlochen Arts Camp as a trumpet player, she discovered her classical voice and was encouraged to also pursue that musical avenue as well.
-She attended St. Olaf College for her undergraduate degree, focusing at first on trumpet performance.
-Singing, however, became her true musical passion and she graduated with a Bachelor of Music in Vocal Performance.
+While attending the prestigious Interlochen Arts Camp as a trumpet player, she discovered her classical voice and was encouraged to pursue that musical avenue as well.
+She attended St. Olaf College for her undergraduate degree, focusing first on trumpet performance.
+Singing, however, became her true musical passion, and she graduated with a Bachelor of Music in Vocal Performance.
 Wilde earned her Master of Music degree from Indiana University, where she studied with Costanza Cuccaro.
-She currently resides in Chicago and studies with Julia Faulkner.
+She is a winner of the 2018 Mabel Dorn Reeder Foundation Award from Opera Theatre of Saint Louis, the 2017 Sullivan Grant award, the 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, the 2016 Luminarts Women’s Voice Fellowship, the 2015 Jerome and Elaine Nerenberg Award, and the 2015 Musicians Club of Women Eleanor Pearce Sherwin Award from the American Opera Society of Chicago.
+She currently resides in Chicago.